kencormack/pistar-lastqso/README.md

 **VERSION 3.01 NOW INCLUDES FULL SUPPORT FOR D-STAR (BOTH NETWORK AND RF TRAFFIC ARE DISPLAYED).**
 **NXDN AND P25 INCLUDE PARTIAL SUPPORT - ONLY NETWORK TRAFFIC IS DISPLAYED (NOT RF TRAFFIC).**

-**As I do not own appropriate radios to create the RF-based log entries, support for these additional modes is, for the moment, limited to network-based traffic only.**
+**As I do not own appropriate radios to create the RF-based log entries, support for these additional modes is, for the moment, limited to network-based traffic only.
+Your own RF traffic to the hotspot will not, at present, be displayed.**

 **For each QSO (all modes), the program displays the following data:**
 - The localized Time and Date of the contact
 - The running count of QSOs observed since launch
 - The Sender (From)
 - The Recipient (To)
+- Possibly, the contact's First Name (keep reading.)
+- The contact's QTH (Determined with best effort, from several sources.)
 - The Duration of the contact (in seconds)
 - The Bit Error Rate, and Loss (Net), or Signal Strength (RF)

-**In Addition:**
-- Any MMDVM errors or warnings appearing in the log while the tool is monitoring

 **For each DMR (Only) QSO, the program displays the following data beyond what the PI-STAR dashboard can show:**
 - The contact's Name (from PI-STAR's **DMRIds.dat** file)